atoy3731/zkcopy/README.md

 ## Options

 ```
- -c,--copyOnly <true|false>               (optional) set this flag if you
-                                          do not want to remove nodes that
-                                          are removed on source
  -h,--help                                print this message
- -i,--ignoreEphemeralNodes <true|false>   (optional) set this flag if you
-                                          do not want to copy ephemeral
-                                          ZNodes
  -s,--source <server:port/path>           location of a source tree to
                                           copy
  -t,--target <server:port/path>           target location